Language policy in Ukraine: Fight in parliament

 Prior to 24 May 2012, there were rumors that a revision of the legislation on languages would take place in parliament (the Verkhovna Rada) and that the Secretary of National Security and Defense would attend the session.
 Some 1,000 protesters gathered just outside the Verkhovna Rada building setting up another tent city.
 State law enforcement warned the protesters not to establish a tent city.

 At the evening session, the parliamentary opposition in the Verkhovna Rada (Yulia Tymoshenko Bloc and Our Ukraine-People's Self-Defense Bloc) blocked the main tribune in parliament as some representatives from the Party of Regions surrounded the presidium.
 The speaker was forced to announce a break in the session.
 After the break, Member of Parliament Vyacheslav Kyrylenko read a statement of the united opposition not to conduct any hearings regarding language issues.
-After the law draft #10154 "On the state language of Ukraine" was not adopted onto the daily agenda, Kyrylenko withdrew his draft #9059 "Prohibition of narrowing the sphere of use of Ukrainian language" from a revision, while Kolesnichenko gave a presentation on his draft #9073.
+After the law draft #10154 "On the state language of Ukraine" was not adopted onto the daily agenda, Kyrylenko withdrew his draft #9059 "Prohibition of narrowing the sphere of use of Ukrainian language" from a revision, while Kolesnychenko gave a presentation on his draft #9073.
 The head of the Committee On Issues of Culture and Spirituality Volodymyr Yavorivsky disclosed the decision of the committee to reject the bill #9073 as it was the decision of the committee's majority.
-He pointed to the fact that the law draft in fact will introduce a bilingual situation in number of regions.
+He pointed to the fact that the law draft in fact will introduce a bilingual situation in a number of regions.
 However, after a review, the bill was supported by the parliamentary majority which showed its support in adopting two state languages: Ukrainian and Russian.
 The parliamentary minority and the deputy group "Reforms for the Future" stayed in opposition to the bill.
 Parliament speaker Volodymyr Lytvyn was forced to hastily close the session as further discussion descended into another fight leaving some members of parliament injured.

 The Party of Regions released a statement to the press where it accused the opposition of impeding the enactment of a bill that protects some constitutional rights of millions of citizens of Ukraine.
 PoR leader in parliament Yefremov promised to revisit the issue once everything is stable.

 Implementation

 The bill was eventually adopted by the Verkhovna Rada on second reading on 3 July 2012; it was supported by the Party of Regions, the Communist Party of Ukraine and the Lytvyn Bloc, while it was strongly opposed by the Yulia Tymoshenko Bloc and the Our Ukraine-People's Self-Defence Bloc.
-The bill was to come into force only after it was signed by Ukrainian President Viktor Yanukovych and the Chairman of Parliament.
+The bill was to come into force only after it was signed by Ukrainian president Viktor Yanukovych and the chairman of Parliament.
 But the Chairman of Parliament Volodymyr Lytvyn tendered his resignation on 4 July 2012.
 However, the Verkhovna Rada twice held votes of confidence in the speaker, and did not accept his resignation.
 On 31 July, Lytvyn signed the law.
 The bill was signed by President Yanukovych on 8 August 2012.
 The law came into force on 10 August 2012.